 Although the nonviolent video game was released back in 2012, it is still actively being supported and expanded by the developer.
 It has one of the largest active player bases on Steam.

 After almost a decade of expansion and upgrading, ETS2 offers you thousands of stress-free hours exploring Europe from the cab if your truck.
 It’s weird, but it works.
 You don’t even have to like trucks all that much.

 There have been quite a few non-violent “walking simulators” in the last few years.
 Dear Esther, Gone Home and Journey are typical examples.
 The problem is that these titles stretch the definition of what counts as a “game”.
-Instead they could be more accurately described as mildly-interactive digital narrative.
+Instead, they could be more accurately described as a mildly interactive digital narratives.